jdojade/Blackwings-Static/README.md

 # Blackwings-Static
-Just Clone or download the repo
+Just clone or download the repo